 Hysteroscopy is a procedure to look at the inside of the womb (uterus).
-Your doctor can look at:
+Your health care provider can look at the:

 This procedure is commonly used to diagnose bleeding problems in women, remove polyps or fibroids, or perform sterilization procedures.